-Learn about the important legal documents you'll need for your parents before they enter assisted living and how to lay out their end-of-life wishes.
+Learn about the important legal documents you'll need for your parents before they enter assisted living and how to plan for their end-of-life wishes.

 Before your parent moves into an assisted living community, part of the admissions process will involve preparing specific legal documents.
 Make sure you have this paperwork in place before they make their move.

 The Health Information Portability and Accountability Act, often simply known as HIPAA, lays out legal standards for ensuring an individual’s health records and information are kept private.
-This means that healthcare professional can’t share information with you about your parent unless they have provided you with written consent for you to receive this information.
+This means that healthcare professionals can’t share information with you about your parent unless your parent has provided written consent for you to receive this information.
 A HIPPA authorization form is a straightforward yet critical document for parents to complete.
 This form authorizes doctors, medical facilities, and other healthcare professionals to keep you and other family members your parent approves informed on their medical status.
 Most doctor’s offices have them on hand, and they only take a few minutes to complete.

 A durable financial power of attorney provides you or another appointed agent the authority to take care of financial transactions on your parent’s behalf.
 Keep in mind, your loved one has to be mentally competent when the document is created.
-The durable power of attorney differs from a standard power of attorney in that it will remain effective even when your parent is unable to make decisions.
+A durable power of attorney differs from a standard power of attorney in that it will remain effective even if your parent becomes incapacitated and is unable to make decisions for themselves.
 When your parent passes away, this document is automatically terminated.

 A durable medical power of attorney names at least one person to make medical decisions on your parent’s behalf if they’re unable to communicate or make decisions on their own.
-It’s wise to have more than one agent in case one cannot be reached when there’s an emergency.
+It’s wise to name an alternate agent in case the primary agent cannot be reached when there’s an emergency.
 Take time to discuss your parents’ wishes on critical medical decisions in advance so you are able to carry out their wishes if they become too ill to direct their own medical care.

 A few specific legal documents are needed to dictate your loved one’s end-of-life wishes as well as what happens to their estate when they are gone.